TonyNarisi/phase-0-tracks/web_dev/request_cycle/http_requests.md

-# HTTP Requests Research

-Question 2
+RELEASE 0

-Common HTTP Status Codes
+2. Some Common HTTP Status Codes:
-* 200 - OK (Request succeeded)
+* 200 - OK (The request was successful.)
+* 301 - Moved Permanently (The requested resource has permanently moved and all future requests for it should reference the new location.)
+* 302 - Found (The requested resource has been temporarily moved to a new location, but future requests for it should reference the old location.)
+* 401 - Unauthorized (User authentication is required to approve request.)
+* 403 - Forbidden (The request has been denied, and authorization will not help to approve it.)
-* 404 - Not Found (Server did not find anything matching the request, can be temporary or permanent)
+* 404 - Not Found (The requested resource could not be located.
+This could be a temporary or permanent situation.)
+* 500 - Internal Server Error (The server encountered an error and could not fulfill the request.)
-* 503 - Service Unavailable (Server is unable to handle request at this time, could be due to a number of reasons and is usually temporary)
+* 503 - Service Unavailable (The server could not handle the HTTP request, for a number of potential reasons.)
-* 401 - Unauthorized (Request requires user authentication)
-* 403 - Forbidden (Server refuses to fulfill request, would not change with authentication)
-* 410 - Gone (Requested resource is no longer available, typically used for permanent conditions)
-* 301 - Moved Permanently (Requested resource has been assigned a new URI, should be used for permanent changes)

-Question 3

-A GET request asks for data to be taken from a source to be displayed on the local machine.
-A POST request submits data from the local machine to a source.
-A GET request would be used when a user inputs a URL.
-The GET request would ask the server for the data and pull it onto the local machine to be displayed in the browser.
-A POST request might be used for a user to log-in to a website or application with their username and password.
+3. A GET request is used to request data and files from the server, to be displayed on the user's remote machine.
+A POST request is used to send data to the server, such as when submitting data from a form.
+A GET request is used whenever a URL is entered into the browser, or when a user is redirected to another page of the website.
+A POST request could be used for submitting information, such as a username and password.
+The POST request is more secure, because a GET request will always be visible in the URL.

-Question 4

-A cookie is a piece of information that is stored in a user's web browser, to be accessed at later times by a website or websites that the user visits.
-A cookie could be used to remember if a user is logged in with a certain account.
-They relate to HTTP requests because they are a way for the user's machine to communicate with the website that they are connecting to.
+4. A cookie is a piece of data that is stored in the user's browser, which is then recalled the same website or by other websites to customize the user's experience.
+It could be used to store information about your account's saved activity, or could be used by third-party advertisers to customize their advertisements.
+Cookies relate to HTTP requests because they are a way for the user's remote machine to communicate back and forth with the server to make the website behave or appear a certain way.